-E.g., If you’re into Human resources, then it will be Recruitment, Employee Training, Payroll Management etc. And if If you are a Digital Marketer, then it will Be Search Engine Optimization (SEO), Google Advertising, Funnel, Automation, Email Marketing etc.
+E.g., If you’re into Human resources, then it will be Recruitment, Employee Training, Payroll management, etc. If you are a Digital Marketer, then it will Be Search Engine optimisation (SEO), Google Advertising, Funnel, Automation, Email marketing, etc.

 You can endorse or support each other’s skills by clicking on the plus sign.
-LinkedIn will ask you questions like how well do you think that person is on that skill and how do you know that person.
-It is good to build endorsements from the people you know and have worked with because it builds credibility.
+LinkedIn will ask you questions like, How well do you think that person is at that skill?
+And how well do you know that person?
+It is good to get endorsements from people you know and have worked with because it builds credibility.

 This is the place where you can show off all of your talents.

-Do you have an article that got published somewhere? or were you mentioned in any of the articles or journal?
+Do you have an article that got published somewhere?
+Or were you mentioned in any of the articles or journals?
 Put it here.

 Created something new and got it patented?
 Put it here.